Study program variant Time4ING (SaG)

 At a glance

-Topics: Equalization of the timing of the start of studies, support in the individual course of studies, professional support, competency analysis, heterogeneous entry qualifications
+Topics: Staggered start to studies, support during individual studies, academic support, skills analysis, heterogeneous entry qualifications

 Location: RheinMain University of Applied Sciences